-Separately, Audi is recalling 234,000 Q5 SUVs, model years 2011-2017, because a sunroof drainage system defect allows water to soak into the area of the side air bag inflators.
+Separately, Audi recalled 234,000 Q5 SUVs, model years 2011-2017, because a sunroof drainage system defect allows water to soak into the area of the side airbag inflators.
 As a result, the inflators could rupture and send metal fragments into the vehicle.

 Ross Feller Casey, the legal authority in automobile injury cases, is reviewing potential Audi lawsuits involving injuries sustained as a result of these defects on behalf of individuals across the nation.

-In the last three years alone, Ross Feller Casey has recovered more than $600 million on behalf of its individual clients who have suffered catastrophic injuries as a result of the negligence of others.
+In the last five years alone, Ross Feller Casey has recovered more than $1 billion on behalf of its individual clients who have suffered catastrophic injuries as a result of the negligence of others.

 If you or a loved one suffered injuries in one of the recalled Audi cars, you should contact one of our expert Audi lawsuit attorneys now for a free consultation.